Data Requirements for Pyrethrins and Pyrethroids

 - Pyrethroids: Evaluation of Data from Developmental Neurotoxicity Studies and Consideration of Comparative Sensitivity (January 20, 2010)

 Based on feedback from the SAP and the EPA, the industry research proposal was revised.
-Since late 2010, the Pyrethroid Human Health Risk Assessment (CAPHRA) has worked with academic scientists to develop assays and models to assess the potential for juvenile post-natal sensitivity to pyrethroids.
+Since late 2010, the Council for the Advancement of Pyrethroid Human Health Risk Assessment (CAPHRA) has worked with academic scientists to develop assays and models to assess the potential for juvenile post-natal sensitivity to pyrethroids.
 The CAPHRA presented their research at a SAP on May 19, 2015.
 View meeting information and minutes in the docket.